 Air Pollution: Summertime ozone pollution rises along with temperatures.
 Ozone exposure causes more lung problems like asthma and heart attacks.
 These ozone-related health costs have been estimated at $6.5 billion nationwide.
 Already, about 25% of emergency room visits are asthma-related.

 Infectious Disease: The geographic distribution of some diseases is changing as the creatures that carry them move due to climate change.
 Milder winters are changing patterns of transmission for Lyme disease, dengue fever, West Nile virus, and more.

-Food Insecurity: Changes in rainfall and temperature put our food supply at risk, as the USDA recently stressed in a 2013 report.
+Food Insecurity: Changes in rainfall and temperature put our food supply at risk, according to the USDA and others.
 Many common crops are expected to face reduced yields and greater threat from weeds and pests, likely leading to increased use of toxic pesticides (and subsequent exposure on food and by farm workers).
 Rising food prices will affect people’s diets for the worse.